leonyuhanov/WOWPixelDriver/README.md

 {-1,254,225,224,195,194,165,164,135,134,105,104,75,74,45,44,15,14,-1},
 {-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1}};
 ```
-Once you have filled out all the details, check atht your IDE is set up for the corect module and settings.
+Once you have filled out all the details, check that your IDE is set up for the correct module and settings.
 The most important things to set are:
 * Board Type: LOLIN(WEMOS) D1 R2 & MINI
 * CPU Frequency: 160Mhz
 * Flash Size: 4M (3M SPIFFS)